Skip to content

 • Microdermabrasion: Slight friction is felt during the grinding process, though it is typically painless.

-• Hydrafacial: A gentle, flowing sensation as the liquid vortex cleanses the skin.
+• Hydra dermabrasion: A gentle, flowing sensation as the liquid vortex cleanses the skin.

 Side Effects